TOAST-DOCS/AI-Fashion/en/service-api-guide.md

 <span id="filtering-guide"></span>
 ### Filtering Guide

-* The filtering function is used to search by limiting the categories.
+* The filtering function is used to search by limiting the categories of the filters.

 #### Target Field
 | Name | Field Name |